 Before moving to Dallas, TX, Dr. Orsulak was assistant professor of psychiatry, Harvard Medical School, at the Massachusetts Mental Health Center.
 While at Harvard, he worked with Dr. Joseph Schildkraut and many colleagues investigating the neuropharmacology of depressions and schizophrenias.
 In 1977 Dr. Orsulak was appointed staff associate in the Department of Pathology, New England Deaconess Hospital, where he co-founded a laboratory for specialized research studies and education in psychiatric chemistry and one of the first therapeutic drug-monitoring programs for antidepressants in the United States.

-Dr. Orsulak has authored or co-authored more than 60 papers and numerous book chapters on his research and has been a regular contributor to educational programs for the Association for Diagnostics & Laboratory Medicine (formerly AACC), the American Society of Clinical Pathologists, and other professional organizations.
+Dr. Orsulak has authored or co-authored more than 60 papers and numerous book chapters on his research and has been a regular contributor to educational programs for AACC, the American Society of Clinical Pathologists, and other professional organizations.

 He is a member of the American Psychiatric Association Task Force on the use of laboratory measures in psychiatry, the Society of Biological Psychiatry, and the Society of Sigma Xi; in addition, Dr. Orsulak is a fellow of the American Institute of Chemists.
 In 1971 he received the prestigious Joseph P. Kennedy, Jr., Foundation Student Award in mental retardation.

-During his 10 years as a member of the Association for Diagnostics & Laboratory Medicine (formerly AACC), Dr. Orsulak has been actively involved in many ADLM programs.
-He has served on both the ADLM Task Force and the subcommittees on therapeutic drug monitoring, helped to organize the 1983 A. O. Beckman Conference entitled “Brain, Biochemistry, and Behavior,” and recently directed the program for a national conference on therapeutic monitoring of antidepressant drugs held in Dallas, TX.
+During his 10 years as a member of AACC, Dr. Orsulak has been actively involved in many AACC programs.
+He has served on both the AACC Task Force and the subcommittees on therapeutic drug monitoring, helped to organize the 1983 A. O. Beckman Conference entitled “Brain, Biochemistry, and Behavior,” and recently directed the program for a national conference on therapeutic monitoring of antidepressant drugs held in Dallas, TX.